Ahmd-karrar/Customer_Segmentation/README.md

 each segment.
 ## Data Management
 - create Month and Year variables.
-### derived variables used for customer segmentation
+### Derived variables used for customer segmentation
 - Total_Sales
 - Number of unique Purchase
 - Number of unique Brand